 Our last blog broke down the CEAP classification system.
 Another classification system that has been around since 1976 was the classification of venous insufficiency.
 Widmer’s classification system broke venous insufficiency into three stages:

 Venous insufficiency is a progressive disease.
 In a paper titled “Progression and Venous Pathology” the authors found that 58% of all patients with venous insufficiency had progression over time, worsening at a rate of about 4.3% per year over 13 years of observations.
 The most significant predictors of the progression of varicose veins towards leg ulcers were corona phlebectatica, skin changes, popliteal reflux, and obesity.

 Lets take a visual look at the Widmer’s classification system:

-To learn more, click on the booklet below to request a free copy!
+To learn more, click on the booklet below to view the digital version!

 Already having issues?
 Schedule your free leg exam today!